Mathnerd314/stroscot/docs/Reference/Memory.rst

 See https://docs.microsoft.com/en-us/windows/win32/procthread/using-thread-local-storage

 Essentially it's a shared memory variable that stores ``Map ThreadId Word``, and each thread only sees/writes its own id.
 So in that sense it behaves similarly to a variable, but OTOH all threads can use it.

+Symbol
+______

+A symbol can be thought of as a type of reference.
+It supports neither reading nor writing, but has an identity.

 Wrapper
 _______